KommuPavan99/Multi-Client-UDP-Chatroom-Application-with-Web-Based-User-Interface-using-Python/README.md

 ## 🧪 Testing

-The application was tested for:
+The application was tested for the following scenarios:

 - Multi-user connectivity
 - Public message broadcasting